 - Physical Organization: If your network spans several sites, you might want to create post offices (if not domains) at each physical location.
 This reduces the demands on long-distance network links. - Logical Organization: Grouping users who frequently send messages to each other is faster and generates less network traffic than if messages travel between different post offices and domains. - Number of Users: A typical post office can serve from 1000 to 2500 users, depending on its configuration.
-Larger post offices are possible, but grouping similar users might be preferable. - Demand on the POA: Each post office has at least one POA that delivers messages to user mailboxes and performs other post office maintenance tasks.
+Larger post offices are possible, but grouping similar users might be preferable. - Demand on the POA: Each post office has at least one POA that delivers messages to users' mailboxes and performs other post office maintenance tasks.
 It is possible to run multiple POAs, located on different servers, for the same post office, or you might prefer to create multiple post offices.

-For more details, see Section 11.2, "Planning a New Post Office," on page 156.
+For more details, see "Planning a New Post Office" on page 148.

-8.2.4 Determining the Context for the Domain Object
+Determining the Context for the Domain Object